Celtics bounce back from consecutive losses to beat Heat | Sports-Games

 Jaylen Brown scored 26 points, Jayson Tatum had 25 and 14 rebounds and the Boston Celtics recovered from back-to-back tough losses to beat the Miami Heat 117-106 in Game 3 of the Eastern Conference finals Saturday night near Orlando.
 Kemba Walker added 21 points and Marcus Smart 20 as the Celtics avoided falling behind 3-0 in the best-of-seven series.
 Boston shot 48.2 percent (41 of 85) as a team, outscoring Miami 60-36 in the paint.

+"I don't think we finished today as well as we would have liked, but we played some good basketball all the way through," said Brown.
+Boston was up 31-22 after one and grew its lead to 12, 36-24, on a Walker 3-pointer with 10:14 left in the first half.
+Miami responded with a 13-4 run to get within three, Herro nailing a trio of treys during the stretch.

-The Heat were back within three, 51-48, with 3:22 remaining, but the Celtics ended the quarter on an 12-2 spurt to lead 63-50 at the break. -Field Level Media
+The Heat were back within three, 51-48, with 3:22 remaining, but the Celtics ended the quarter on a 12-2 spurt to lead 63-50 at the break.
+"They came out with great force in this game, and you do have to credit them for that," Heat coach Erik Spoelstra said.